manthanank/learn-angular/README.md

 ### Features of Angular

-- **Component-Based Architecture** - Angular is based on a component-based architecture, where components are the main building blocks of an application.
-Components are reusable, self-contained units of code that define the UI and behavior of a part of the application.
+- **Component-Based Architecture**: Reusable, self-contained units of code that define the UI and behavior of a part of the application.

-- **Two-Way Data Binding** - Angular provides two-way data binding, which allows for automatic synchronization of data between the model and the view.
-This means that changes to the model are reflected in the view, and changes to the view are reflected in the model.
+- **Two-Way Data Binding**: Automatic synchronization of data between the model and the view.

-- **Dependency Injection** - Angular uses dependency injection to provide components with the services they need.
-This allows for better modularity, testability, and reusability of code.
+- **Dependency Injection**: Provides components with the services they need for better modularity and testability.

-- **Routing** - Angular provides a powerful routing system that allows for navigation between different views of an application.
-Routing is based on the URL of the application and allows for deep linking, lazy loading, and route guards.
+- **Routing**: Powerful system for navigation between different views, supporting deep linking, lazy loading, and route guards.

-- **Forms** - Angular provides a rich set of tools for working with forms, including template-driven forms and reactive forms.
-Forms in Angular are based on the model-driven approach, where the form controls are bound to properties in the component's class.
+- **Forms**: Tools for template-driven and reactive forms, based on a model-driven approach.

-- **HTTP Client** - Angular provides an HTTP client module that allows for making HTTP requests to a server.
-The HTTP client module provides a simple API for working with RESTful APIs and handling responses.
+- **HTTP Client**: Simple API for making HTTP requests and handling responses.

-- **Observables** - Angular uses observables to handle asynchronous operations, such as HTTP requests and event handling.
-Observables are a powerful way to work with asynchronous data streams and provide a consistent way to handle events in an application.
+- **Observables**: Handles asynchronous operations and event handling.

-- **TypeScript** - Angular is built using TypeScript, a superset of JavaScript that adds static typing and other features to the language.
-TypeScript provides better tooling, error checking, and code completion, which makes it easier to build and maintain large applications.
+- **TypeScript**: Superset of JavaScript with static typing, better tooling, error checking, and code completion.

-- **Performance** - Angular is designed for performance and scalability.
-It uses a virtual DOM to optimize rendering performance, and provides tools for lazy loading, tree shaking, and ahead-of-time compilation to reduce the size of the application and improve performance.
+- **Performance**: Optimized for performance with virtual DOM, lazy loading, tree shaking, and ahead-of-time compilation.

-- **Mobile Support** - Angular provides tools for building mobile applications, including responsive design, touch gestures, and mobile-specific features.
-Angular applications can be built as Progressive Web Apps (PWAs) and deployed to mobile devices using Cordova or Capacitor.
+- **Mobile Support**: Tools for building responsive, touch-friendly mobile applications, including PWAs.

-- **SEO Friendly** - Angular provides tools for building SEO-friendly applications, including server-side rendering, pre-rendering, and meta tags.
-Angular applications can be optimized for search engines to improve visibility and ranking in search results.
+- **SEO Friendly**: Tools for server-side rendering, pre-rendering, and meta tags to improve search engine visibility.

-- **Community Support** - Angular has a large and active community of developers, who contribute to the framework, provide support, and share knowledge through blogs, forums, and social media.
-The Angular community is known for its helpfulness, inclusivity, and diversity.
+- **Community Support**: Large, active community providing support and sharing knowledge.

 ### Difference between AngularJS vs Angular